ArjanKranenburg/coding-dojo-spring-boot/README.md

 ### Introduction

-This is a simple application that requests its data from [OpenWeather](https://openweathermap.org/) and stores the result in a database.
+This is a caching application that requests its data from [OpenWeather](https://openweathermap.org/) and stores the result in a database.
 When the same request is done withing 10 minutes, the report is fetched from the database and returned.

 ### Initial setup